Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Blueprint LSAT Prep Course Review

 In my opinion, the Blueprint LSAT prep course is all about online content.
-The video lessons are interactive, undeniably engaging, and all around effective.
-Blueprint strives for their lessons to be fun, and while I won’t go as far as to say I had fun studying, their lessons were way more interesting and held my attention much better than other prep courses we’ve reviewed.
+The video lessons are interactive, incredibly engaging, and all around effective.
+Blueprint strives for their lessons to be fun, and while I won’t go as far as to say I had fun studying, their lessons were way more interesting and held my attention much better than other prep courses I’ve reviewed.

 The quality of the online content, the awesome user experience, and some top flight instructors make for a great digital package.